vortec/repi-client/README.rst

 repi-client
 ===========

 Remote control your PyPi-packages via Redis PubSub.
-If you have a lot of virtual environments on different machines, install repi-client in each of them and run only one script.
+If you have a lot of virtual environments on different machines, install repi-client in each of them and only run one script.
 After that you can publish events like INSTALL to, you guessed it, install python packages on all connected systems.

 Installation
 ------------

 repi-client requires a running Redis server.
-See `Redis's quickstart <http://redis.io/topics/quickstart>`_ for installation instructions. repi-client is compatible with Redis clusters (which is an experimental feature at this point).
+See `Redis' quickstart <http://redis.io/topics/quickstart>`_ for installation instructions. repi-client is compatible with Redis clusters (which is an experimental feature at this point).

 .. code-block:: bash
     $ pip install repi-client